 Pit or Flush Toilets

-Camping is permitted at Upper Joffre Lake, a 5.5 km moderate to challenging hike from the parking lot.
-There are approximately 26 wilderness campsites, one urine diversion toilet, and a bear-proof food storage unit.
-The small gravel campsites are located on the far (south) end of the lake and accommodate small backcountry tents.
-The campground fills quickly on weekends so it is best to get there in the morning and make alternate plans in case it is full.
-Fees are in effect June 1 until September 30.
+Camping is permitted only within the designated campground at Upper Joffre Lake, a 5.5 km moderate to challenging hike from the parking lot.
+There are 26 backcountry tent pads, one urine diversion toilet, and a bear-proof food storage unit.
+The small gravel tent pads are located on the far (south) end of the lake and accommodate small backcountry tents.
+The campground fills quickly on weekends so it's best to make reservations ahead of time.
+Camping and reservation fees are in effect June 1, 2019 and year-round thereafter.

 Help keep the park pristine and practice “Leave No Trace” camping.
 Pack out what you pack in and take it home with you.
 There is no garbage pick-up in the park.
 Campfires are prohibited all year-round.

 Reservations are required from June 1, 2019 and year-round thereafter.
 Thank you for your support!